-After the meeting the manager must confirm the action to be taken following the meeting, in writing, to the employee within 5 working days.
+After the meeting the manager must confirm the action to be taken following the meeting, in writing, to the team member within 5 working days.
 The letter should state:

 - i.
 The areas where improvement is still required. - ii.
-The level of improvement required / or the required standard that must be achieved and the review date as detailed of the final Performance Improvement Programme. - iii.
-The measures that will be made available to ensure that the employees can reach this level. - iv.
-That a Final Written Warning has been issued and the consequences if performance does not reach a satisfactory level.
+The level of improvement required, the required standard that must be achieved and the review date as detailed of the final Performance Improvement Programme. - iii.
+The measures that will be made available to ensure that the team member can reach this level. - iv.
+That a Final Written Warning has been issued with the consequence of possible dismissal if performance does not reach a satisfactory level.

-The employee will have the right to appeal against any formal warning issued.
+The team member will have the right to appeal against any formal warning issued.
 This should be done within 5 working days of receipt of letter.
 Any appeal should be to the Chief Executive.

-Where the Performance issue relates to the Chief Executive, the performance review process would be undertaken by the Chair of the Governing Body and appropriate members.
+Where the Performance issue relates to the Chief Executive, the performance review process would be undertaken by the Chair of the Board and appropriate members.